 - Apax Partners as lead investor in a $100 million Series H funding round for Payfone, Inc.

-- Providence Strategic Growth Partners as lead investor in a Series B funding round for Sevenrooms Inc. and in its strategic investment in Wagepoint Inc.
+- Providence Strategic Growth Partners in its acquisition of a majority stake in Traliant, LLC, as lead investor in a Series B funding round for Sevenrooms Inc., its strategic investment in Wagepoint Inc. and its acquisition, together with Blue Star Innovation Partners, of PatientNOW

 Prior to rejoining Weil, Mr. Brown served as data privacy counsel for a Fortune 500 energy company, where he built and managed the company’s global data privacy program and served as the companywide subject matter expert on data privacy.
 He also previously served as legal counsel for a Fortune 500 tech company, where he negotiated IT services agreements with enterprise customers representing various industries.
 Mr. Brown started his career as an associate in Weil’s Complex Commercial Litigation practice group.